capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/linux.md

 git clone https://github.com/capsa-gg/capsa.git capsa
 ```

 Will clone the repository to `/opt/capsa`.
+In `/opt/capsa`, run `git tag` to find the latest tag, which you can then `git checkout v<tag>` to use a tagged release, which is recommended.

 ## Building the project